Syntax::Construct—explicitly declare the syntactic constructs your program uses.

 their corresponding minimal Perl versions.
 In

-the import
+the import method, we

 just require the maximal